 Quadrant 4: Not Urgent/Not Important Quadrant

-Minimize.
-Often we “escape” to this quadrant for survival after spending too much time in quadrants 1 and 3.
-This may cause quadrant 2 activities to get pushed aside until they become urgent and move to quadrant 1 — at which point its too late to do them effectively.
+You want to minimize the tasks in this quadrant.
+This is where we go to escape after spending too much time in quadrants 1 and 3.
+But this may cause quadrant 2 activities to get postponed until they become urgent and move to quadrant 1 – when it becomes too late to get them done effectively.